 Blue and pink topaz gemstones are especially rare in nature.
 When natural pink topaz was first discovered in 18th century Russia, it was reserved for the Czar and his family alone.

-According to tradition, the topaz has the power to sharpen intelligence, calm the temper, aid in sleep, dispel bad omens and lengthen one's life.
+Legend has it, the topaz has the power to sharpen intelligence, calm the temper, aid in sleep, dispel bad omens and lengthen one's life.

 Our jewelry team admires the soft shimmer of blue topaz and uses the gemstone to add an ethereal touch to rings, necklaces, bracelets and topaz earrings.
 Sometimes our designers choose white topaz for its clear, fiery beauty, much like that of a diamond, but at a more affordable price.
 Topaz gemstones work beautifully in multi-gemstone settings and can be accented with sterling silver or gold.